 Visit the Fishing Village of White Point Harbor

-At the north end of Cape Breton just slightly off the Cabot Trail you’ll find White Point Harbor.
+At the north end of Cape Breton just slightly off the Cabot Trail, you’ll find White Point Harbor.
 This isn’t a tourist town…this is a fishing village of days gone by.
 Park by the docks and take a little walk around the town.
-You will find a few local fisherman there and a piles of lobster traps, but this sleepy little town has virtually no tourism and that’s what makes it so great.
+You will find a few local fishermen there and piles of lobster traps, but this sleepy little town has virtually no tourism and that’s what makes it so great.
 And the views aren’t bad either.

-Where to Eat and Stay on Cape Breton
+Where to Eat and Stay in Cape Breton

 Accommodation: Keltic Lodge, Read reviews of Keltic Lodge Resort and Spa

 Mid Trail Inn, Read reviews of MidTrail Inn

 Keltic Quay Bayfront Lodge & Cottages – Read reviews of Keltic Quay Lodge